 The Future Career Academy began because of the very pressing needs of both our graduating students and area businesses.
 Our students need quality jobs, and businesses in our community need a prepared workforce and can only grow if we meet their hiring needs.
 80% of our students nationally are not going to complete a 4-year degree and need to be prepared and connected to the great jobs and career paths in our communities.

-The Career Academy model we have developed is meant to be replicated and sustainable in communities as we tie together businesses and schools that are defined by geography.
-Our program reinforces the sense of community and brings them together to support the needs of both.
+The Future Career Academy model is meant to be replicated and sustainable in communities to tie together businesses and schools that are defined by geography.
+The program reinforces a sense of community and brings them together to support the needs of both.

-Full-year integrated approach in the classroom and in partnership with the community for the students who will not attend college
+Full-year integrated approach in the classroom and in partnership with the community focused on students not attending college

-All English 4 and English 4 Honors students are enrolled in the Future Career Academy Plant City.
-Generally, students who may not be on a college-bound track.
+All English 4 and English 4 Honors students are enrolled in the Future Career Academy.
+Generally, these students may not be on a college-bound track.

-1) Required state curriculum has been refocused on workforce development assignments by teachers in daily classes.
-The curriculum includes topics such as resume writing, interview skills, dress for success, how to advance in a career, etc.
+1) Required state curriculum that has been refocused on workforce development assignments by teachers and includes topics such as resume writing, interviewing skills, dress for success, how to advance in a career, etc.

 2) Videos unique to Plant City industries to include:

-- Welcome and introduction to the Career Academy
+- Welcome and introduction to the Future Career Academy

 - Internships and Certification Programs Overview